ganeshrvel/openmtp-update-files-to-system-time/README.md

-### fix creation and modification date/time for files transferred to macbook using OpenMTP
+### Fix creation and modification date/time for files transferred to macbook using OpenMTP
-It will read the exif information in an image or video and update the creation and modification date/time for files transferred to macbook using OpenMTP
+It will read the exif information of images or videos and update the creation and modification date/time of those file.

 #### Requirement: nodejs 16+